Velpen, Indiana

-Velpen is an unincorporated community in southeastern Marion Township, Pike County, in the U.S. state of Indiana.
+Velpen is an census-designated place in southeastern Marion Township, Pike County, in the U.S. state of Indiana.
 It lies along State Road 257 southeast of the city of Petersburg, the county seat of Pike County.
 Although Velpen is unincorporated, it has a post office, with the ZIP code of 47590.

 History

 A post office has been in operation at Velpen since 1881.
-The community may be named after the Velp river in Europe.
+The community was named after the town of Velpe, Germany.